Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 These exquisite felt pine trees are perfect for a mantle or table.
 If you want a minimalist look that feels homey, this is the DIY project you'll want to try.

 Gorgeous trees don't have to be impossibly difficult to make.
-This gold cord tree will only take you a few minutes to bring to life and is a beautiful statement piece.
+These tweed and tartan trees will only take you a few minutes to make.

 44. Funky Paper Christmas Trees

 These funky paper trees look like a lot of fun to make, and they can make a great present for the quirky soul.